-The Hood Canal subbasins have anadromous salmon runs that include Chinook, Coho, Chum, and Pink (Oncorhynchus gorbuscha) salmon and Steelhead and Cutthroat trout.
+The Hood Canal subbasins have anadromous salmon runs that include Chinook, Coho, Chum, and Pink (Oncorhynchus gorbuscha) salmon, as well as Steelhead and Cutthroat trout.
 Both summer and fall-run Chum Salmon are present.
 Pink Salmon are only present in the Dewatto River and Union River (WDFW 2020).

-Of these populations, three are federally listed as threatened species, Puget Sound Chinook Salmon, Puget Sound Steelhead Trout, and Hood Canal Summer Chum Salmon.
-Table 2 below lists the species present in WRIA 15 and their regulatory status.
+Of these populations, three are federally listed as threatened species: Puget Sound Chinook Salmon, Puget Sound Steelhead Trout, and Hood Canal Summer Chum Salmon.
+Table 2 lists the species present in WRIA 15 and their regulatory status.

 Table 2: Salmonid Species and Status in WRIA 15